 Meeting your offer conditions

 Academic Technology Approval Scheme (ATAS)

 The Academic Technology Approval Scheme (ATAS) was introduced on 1 November 2007 by the UK government.
-Under this scheme, all non-EEA students who need a visa to study in the UK on certain programmes within specific subject areas; will be required to apply for ATAS clearance before joining the programme, or, in the case of students requiring a Tier 4 visa, applying for their visa.
-As of 6th April 2015, if you are applying for a programme that does need ATAS clearance, you will need to apply for this even if you are entering the UK on a non-Tier 4 student visa.
+Under this scheme, all non-EEA students (excluding nationals from Australia, Canada, Japan, New Zealand, Singapore, South Korea and the USA) who need a visa to study in the UK on certain programmes within specific subject areas; will be required to apply for ATAS clearance before joining the programme, or, in the case of students requiring a General student visa, applying for their visa.
+As of 6th April 2015, if you are applying for a programme that does need ATAS clearance, you will need to apply for this even if you are entering the UK on another controlled immigration visa.
 For more information on the scheme, and how to apply for your clearance, please visit our International Student Support webpages.

 English Language Conditions